Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: ALPs coupled to electromagnetism and their cosmological implications

 \section{ALPs coupled to electromagnetism and their cosmological implications}

-We consider an axion-like particle coupled to electromagnetism by the usual $F\tilde{F}$ coupling that typically arises from interactions of this ALP with heavy fermions featuring anomalous charges.
+We consider an axion-like particle coupled to electromagnetism via the usual $F\tilde{F}$ operator that typically arises from interactions of this ALP with heavy fermions featuring anomalous charges.
 Its interaction Lagrangian at low energies $E\ll M_W$ is:

 with $a$ being the ALP field, $F,\tilde{F}$ the photon strength and dual strength, corresponding, and $g_{a\gamma\gamma}$ the coupling constant.

 We will consider that this is the dominant coupling for our ALP and as such, the $a\to \gamma \gamma$ decay controls the ALP lifetime: